explosion/spaCy/website/docs/usage/projects.md

 By default, the project will be cloned into the current working directory.
 You can specify an optional second argument to define the output directory.
-The `--repo` option lets you define a custom repo to clone from, if you don't want to use the spaCy [`projects`](https://github.com/explosion/projects) repo.
+The `--repo` option lets you define a custom repo to clone from if you don't want to use the spaCy [`projects`](https://github.com/explosion/projects) repo.
 You can also use any private repo you have access to with Git.